-Work continued during the year with the leaching plant investment in Rönnskär.
-The plant, which was initially scheduled for operation in 2020, will be commissioned in the fall of 2021.
-It will be used to extract more metal from residual materials, and It will also reduce the amount of waste deposited in the deep Rönnskär.
+Work on the leaching plant investment in Rönnskär was completed during the year.
+The plant, which was initially scheduled for operation in 2020, was commissioned in the fall of 2021.
+It will be used to extract more metal from residual materials, and it will also reduce the amount of waste deposited in the deep Rönnskär.